 The 250 Testa Rossa is quite simply one of the most remarkable and important cars built by one of the most legendary marques.
 Thanks to their World Sports Car championship victories (including Le Mans in 1958, 1959, and 1961) and historical significance, 250 Testa Rossas are now so valuable that they are rarely used, depriving the public and their owners of the joy of experiencing them.
 Consequently, high-quality evocations using Ferrari chassis, with Ferrari serial numbers, wearing alloy bodies, and using Ferrari mechanical components have garnered the interest of true Ferrari enthusiasts seeking the experience of some of the most significant automobiles ever constructed without the multi-million dollar price tags.

-This car is not using serial Ferrari parts but it is an identical and probably the most perfect and identical evocation in every part, including the unique TR59 gearbox, differential, the extremely efficient and rare De Dion rear axel, original gauges and exact alloy body, engine, fuel tank, suspensions, the rare and very desirable six double 38DCN carburetors, etc… It is documented as a Ferrari 250 TR 59 and it comes with original Ferrari 250 VIN and engine numbers.
+This car is not using serial Ferrari parts but it is an identical and probably the most perfect and identical evocation in every part, including the unique TR59 gearbox, differential, the extremely efficient and rare De Dion rear axle, original gauges and exact alloy body, engine, fuel tank, suspensions, the rare and very desirable six double 38DCN carburetors, etc… It is documented as a Ferrari 250 and it comes with original Ferrari 250 VIN and engine numbers.

 As follows, the entire history of this unit:

-09/04/1995: sold to David Morrison, Esher, Surrey/GB keeping registration plate ACK 195A
+09/1995: Road registered by Mr. David Morrison, Esher, Surrey/GB keeping registration plate ACK 195A

-We recommend the following videoclips:
+We recommend the following video clips: